Research Overview

 Hilltop Enclosure, Great Zimbabwe

-Mobility, Cultural Exchange & Societal Transformation
+Mobility, Interaction, & Transformation

 Human mobility and cultural exchange have driven societal transformations throughout prehistory.
 My research examines how movements of people, animals, and ideas reshaped African societies over the last 2,000 years, with a particular focus on the spread of farming and its impact on local foraging communities.